mozilla/ActiveData/docs/Outreachy Proposal.md

 2. Merging numbers `{"a": 1}` with strings `{"b": "1"}` did not cause failure, but did leave the schema ambiguous, and made the queries clumsy.

 This upgrade will help with ActiveData's service stability, and provide a step towards promoting this project to production.

+##Required Skills

+Some particular experience will make this task easier (most important first):

+* Python
+* SQL and query languages
+* Database normalization and functional dependencies
+* Denormalization and data warehousing

 ##References